ngokhoaanh/ngokhoaanh.github.io/index.md

 [![Open Notebook](https://img.shields.io/badge/Jupyter-Open_Notebook-blue?logo=Jupyter)](projects/Projet_Stat_Prevision.html)

-<div style="text-align: justify">Predicting Wikipedia page traffic is a useful task for understanding how users interact with the platform and for optimizing the performance and availability of Wikipedia servers.
-In this project, we aim to predict Wikipedia page traffic using three different machine learning models: ARIMA, XGBoost, and Random Forest.</div>
+<div style="text-align: justify">In this riveting project, we delve deep into the realms of user interaction and server performance optimization by predicting Wikipedia page traffic.
+Understanding this traffic not only provides insights into user behaviour on the platform but also aids in enhancing the performance and availability of Wikipedia's servers, making this task an invaluable one.

+Our aim is to accurately predict Wikipedia page traffic using a trio of diverse machine learning models.
+Each model adds a unique dimension to our predictive abilities:

+The ARIMA model, with its emphasis on autocorrelation, allows us to harness the power of time-series data for more accurate predictions.
+XGBoost, a decision-tree-based ensemble Machine Learning algorithm, aids us in capturing complex non-linear relationships within the data.
+Finally, the Random Forest algorithm, with its multitude of decision trees, offers an additional layer of predictive precision.

+This project offers a deep dive into these machine learning models, demonstrating their unique strengths and how their combined use can improve the precision of our traffic predictions.</div>
 <br>
 <center><img src="images/wikipedia.png"></center>
 <br>